felixlu/awesome-stars/topics.md

 ## nodejs

+- [xiangsx/gpt4free-ts](https://github.com/xiangsx/gpt4free-ts) - Providing a free OpenAI GPT-4 API !
+This is a replication project for the typescript version of xtekky/gpt4free
 - [evolus/pencil](https://github.com/evolus/pencil) - The Pencil Project's unique mission is to build a free and opensource tool for making diagrams and GUI prototyping that everyone can use.
 - [alibaba/uirecorder](https://github.com/alibaba/uirecorder) - UI Recorder is a  multi-platform UI test recorder.
 - [zonemeen/musicn](https://github.com/zonemeen/musicn) - 🎵 一个可播放及下载高品质音乐的命令行工具